swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 Imagine there's a function which does a large amount of work on the CPU.
 We want to optimize it by splitting the work across two cores; so now the function creates a new thread, does half the work in each thread, and then has its original thread wait for the new thread to finish.
 (In a more modern system, the function might add a task to a global thread pool, but the basic concept is the same.)
 There is a relationship between the work done by these two threads, but the system doesn't know about it.
 That makes it much harder to solve systemic problems.

 For example, suppose a high-priority operation needs the function to hurry up and finish.
 The operation might know to escalate the priority of the first thread, but really it ought to escalate both.
 At best, it won't escalate the second thread until the first thread starts waiting for it.
 It's relatively easy to solve this problem narrowly, maybe by letting the function register a second thread that should be escalated.
-But it'll be an ad hoc solution that might need to be repeated in every function that wants to use concurrency.
+But it'll be an ad-hoc solution that might need to be repeated in every function that wants to use concurrency.

 Structured concurrency solves this by asking programmers to organize their use of concurrency into high-level tasks and their child component tasks.
 These tasks become the primary units of concurrency, rather than lower-level concepts like threads.
 Structuring concurrency this way allows information to naturally flow up and down the hierarchy of tasks which would otherwise require carefully-written support at every level of abstraction and on every thread transition.
 This in turn permits many different high-level problems to be addressed with relative ease.